Société de transport de Montréal: History

 The CTM became the Commission de transport de la communauté urbaine de Montréal (CTCUM) in January 1970, and in 1985, rebranded itself again, becoming the Société de Transport de la Communauté Urbaine de Montréal (STCUM).
-Commuter trains ceased to be the managed by the STCUM in 1996 and responsibility for this service was transferred to the newly created Agence métropolitaine de transport.
+Commuter trains ceased to be managed by the STCUM in 1996 and responsibility for this service was transferred to the newly created Agence métropolitaine de transport.

-It was not until 2002, at the time of the merger of Montreal with other municipalities on the Island of Montreal, that the Société de transport de Montreal was created, taking the place of the STCUM.
+It was not until January 1, 2002, at the time of the merger of Montreal with other municipalities on the Island of Montreal, that the Société de transport de Montreal was created, taking the place of the STCUM.

+By 2025, tensions between the STM and its employees grew and a series of successive union-led strikes were launched.
+On June 9, 2025, 2,400 STM maintenance workers involved with the Syndicat du transport de Montréal (CSN) launched a nine-day strike.
+On September 5, 2025, it was agreed that the 2,400 STM maintenance employees who are CSN members would cease working overtime for at least two weeks starting September 22, 2025, launching a second strike lasting two weeks.
+On November 1st, the 2,400 STM maintenance employees who are CSN members voted to cease working overtime for the entire month of November, though through union negotiations and tremendous external pressure, this strike was called off on November 11th.
+Transit operators (union SCFP 1983) voted to strike on Saturday November 1st as well, but their planned strike, on November 15-16, which called for 48 hours of complete public transit shutdown, was called off at the 11th hour.
+A third striking union, planned to strike on the 19th of November, 2025, reached a deal on November 17th.

 Streetcars

 From 1861 to 1959, Montreal had an extensive streetcar system.
 The streetcar network had its beginnings with the horsecar era of the Montreal City Passenger Railway in 1861.
 That private company would become the Montreal Street Railway in 1886 and the Montreal Tramways Company in 1911.
 The assets of the company were taken over by the city-owned Montreal Transportation Commission in 1951.